 Developmental editing: First-time and beginner writers are strongly encouraged to submit their work to OMQ.
 We often publish first-time writers.
 Very infrequently, we accept work from first-time writers that shows extraordinary potential to offer a new or unusual take on mental illness/addiction but needs considerable revision before we can publish it.
 In these cases, our editors will offer the writer an opportunity to learn about writing and editing techniques, identify their writing’s strengths and weaknesses and revise their work for publication.

 Payment: It is in the best interest of the magazine to compensate our writers for their hard work, and it is in the best interest of Canadian literature on the whole for writers to earn a decent, sustainable income from their work.
 It is simply fair for publishers to share profits with writers.
 OMQ is a project funded by NISA/Northern Initiative for Social Action, a non-profit consumer/survivor initiative in Northern Ontario.
-Currently, our revenues cover only the cost of editing and publishing the magazine—we do not turn a profit.
+Currently, sales and subscription revenues do not cover the cost of publishing the magazine—we do not turn a profit.
 We are doing everything we can to secure funding for cash payments to everyone who contributes to OMQ.
 In the meantime, we offer an honorarium of $50 to artists whose work is featured on our front and back covers.
 Writers and artists published in OMQ and OMQ Online receive two contributors’ copies of the issue in which they are published, or two copies of the latest issue of OMQ, if they are published online only.

 Publication: If your submission is accepted for publication in OMQ, we will ask you to grant us one-time, non-exclusive serial and/or electronic publication rights to your work.
 That means we’re asking for permission to publish your work once, in the print (serial) and/or online (electronic) editions of OMQ, but you retain ownership of your work and can freely submit it for publication elsewhere.
 This is true whether OMQ is the first place you’ve published your submission, or you have previously published it in another magazine (non-exclusive).
 If your submission has previously been published in another magazine, book or website, check that they do not own exclusive rights to your work before you submit it to OMQ.